 This class uses a hands-on workshop approach to explore online journalism.
 Students will refine their multimedia skills – integrating text, audio, photographs and video to produce news stories for an online audience.
 It will also explore social networking and creating multimedia content for websites, tablets and mobile devices.
 The class will create an online multimedia publication about New Jersey issues and residents.
-The class also consists of collaboration with students in the On-Camera Field Reporting and Photojournalism courses.

 Prerequisites: News Reporting I and Online Journalism I